Jyonn/ONCE/readme.md

 ### Data Tokenization (Optional)

-Please refer to `process/mind/processor_unitokv3.npy` and `process/goodreads/` for the tokenization results.
+Please refer to `process/mind/processor_unitokv3.npy` and `process/goodreads/` in the [Legommenders](https://github.com/Jyonn/Legommenders) repo for the preprocessing scripts.
-More detailed instructions can be found in [UnifiedTokenizer](https://github.com/Jyonn/UnifiedTokenizer) repository.
+More detailed instructions can be found in [UnifiedTokenizer](https://github.com/Jyonn/UnifiedTokenizer) repository, which is the tokenization toolkits used for Legommenders.
 To integrate GENRE-generated data, similar operations should be conducted, or you can directly use the tokenized data provided by us.

 ### Configurations